fat-forensics/fat-forensics/doc/how_to/transparency/tabular-surrogates.rst

 discretised and binarised data and extract the explanation from its coefficient.
-To enforce the locality of the explanation even further, we first calculate the distances between the binarised ``data_point`` and the sampled data and kernelis these distances (with an exponential kernel) to get data point weights.
+To enforce the locality of the explanation even further, we first calculate the distances between the binarised ``data_point`` and the sampled data and kernelise these distances (with an exponential kernel) to get data point weights.
 We use the :math:`0.75 * \sqrt{\text{features number}}` as the kernel width::